 While it seems like there’s quite a bit to do prior to the start of your trek, the permits are easily sorted within a day.

 What Permits Do I Need?

 First things first.
-If you’re doing the Everest Base Camp trek, Three Passes trek, Annapurna Base Camp/Sanctuary trek, or the Annapurna Circuit, you’ll need a TIMS card.
+If you’re doing any trek beside the Three Passes or Everest Base Camp trek, you’ll need a TIMS card.
 The TIMS card is a trekking registration, basically, so they know who is on the trails at all times.
 It’s a safety measure.

 What You Need to Apply

 To apply for a TIMS card, you’ll need to bring both your passport and two passport photos.
 You can get these anywhere in Thamel/Lakeside for a couple hundred rupees.

 The fee for the TIMS card is the equivalent of $20 USD in Nepali Rupees.